emonhoque/mediux-yaml-downloader/README.md

 # 🎞️ Mediux YAML Downloader

-A Windows GUI tool to download episode title cards based on Mediux YAML configuration files and The Movie Database (TMDb) metadata.
+A desktop GUI tool (tested on Windows) to download episode title cards based on Mediux YAML configuration files and The Movie Database (TMDb) metadata.

 ## 📦 Features